Paul Grundy: My Story

 I am strongly against any religion that manipulates its members and look forward to a time when atrocities are no longer done in the name of religion, whether they are in the form of terrorist acts, religious wars, violence, shunning family members, refusing medical treatment or just control of beliefs and emotions through fear and guilt.
 I am optimistic for the minimisation of injustice in the name of religion through education, seeing the Internet as the tool to increase availability of education over the coming decades.

-Over the years friends from the past have made contact, as they too come to realise that Watchtower doctrine is based on untruths and fallacies.
-Progressing past the 100 year anniversary of Jesus "invisible" 1914 reign - 100 year of lies that the end is just a few years away - more are coming to the conclusion that Watchtower doctrine cannot be trusted.
-I look forward particularly to my niece and nephew coming to such realisation so that I can get to know them, and being there to support them when other family members are not.
+Over the years, friends from the past have made contact, as they too come to realise that Watchtower doctrine is based on untruths and fallacies.
+With the passing of the 100 year anniversary of Jesus' "invisible" 1914 reign - 100 year of lies that the end is just a few years away - more are coming to the conclusion that Watchtower doctrine cannot be trusted.
+I look forward particularly to my niece and nephew coming to such realisation so that I can get to know them, and be there to support them when their other family members will no longer be permitted to.

 During the years that I was questioning things I had no desire to bring children into this world.
-Since moving on I now see family as an important part of life, so after 10 years of marriage and at the age of 38 I had my first baby - Zac.
+Since moving on I now see family as an important part of life.
+After 10 years of marriage and at the age of 38 I had my first baby - Zac.
 Welcoming a son into the world and watching him change daily has been the greatest joy of my life.

-In 2015 I was interviewed regarding Watchtower beliefs and the ban in Russian by ABC radio for the program "Conversations."
+In 2017, I was interviewed regarding Watchtower beliefs and the ban in Russian by ABC radio for the program "Voice in the Wilderness."
 A link can be found at abc.net.au/local/stories or the mp3 downloaded here.